 Keep reading to learn more about implant dentistry from our dental practice.
-If you have any more questions or would like to schedule a consultation regarding dental implants, please get in touch with our dentists at the location most convenient to you in Pine Beach, Jackson, or Eatontown, NJ.
+If you have any more questions or would like to schedule a consultation regarding dental implants, please get in touch with our dentists at the location most convenient to you in Jackson or Eatontown, NJ.

 What are dental implants?

 Dental implants are surgically metal posts that act as “roots” for artificial teeth.
 Each post can hold one fixed bridge or partial denture, or a full denture can be attached to the implants.
 Once the implant process is done, the connected artificial teeth are a fixed set of teeth that look and function like your real teeth.
 Unlike with traditional dentures, implants allow you to eat the foods you love and maintain an active lifestyle without worrying about your dentures popping out.
 There are three parts of a dental implant.
 There is the post that attaches to your jawbone, an abutment that attaches to the post, and the artificial tooth or teeth that connect to the abutment.